flitz-be/landing-page/content/faq/_index.md

 ---
-title: "Have question?
+title: "Have a question?
 Look here"
 subtitle: ""
 # meta description
 description: ""